wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 8. <a href="#UsePerfTradeoffs">Use tradeoffs to improve performance</a>
 <br /><br />

+<a name="PerfQuestions"></a>

-Questions for Performance Efficiency:
+Questions and Considerations for Performance Efficiency:

 <a name="SelectPerfArch"></a>

 1. How do you select the best performing architecture?

    1. <strong>Understand the available services and resources</strong> - Learn about and understand the wide range of services and resources available in the cloud.
-Identify the relevant services and configuration options for each workload, and understand how to achieve optimal performance.
+Identify the relevant services and configuration options for each workload, and understand how to achieve optimal performance. <tt>PERF-01-IdentifySvcs</tt>

    1. <strong>Define a process for architectural choices</strong> - Use internal experience and knowledge of the cloud, or external resources such as published use cases, relevant documentation, or whitepapers to define a process to choose resources and services.
-You should define a process that encourages experimentation and benchmarking with the services that could be used by workloads.
+You should define a process that encourages experimentation and benchmarking with the services that could be used by workloads. <tt>PERF-02-Process</tt>

    1. <strong>Factor cost requirements into decisions</strong> - Workloads often have cost requirements for operation.
 Use internal cost controls to select resource types and sizes based on predicted resource need.